Skip to content

 First, check for infrastructure drift, as shown here.

-Depending on your provider: If the infrastructure is not managed by terraform you can skip to step 3:
+Depending on your provider: If the infrastructure is not managed by Terraform you can skip to step 3:

 1. Add a new Node by editing the *.tfvars.